easyling/tech-manual/crest.md

 - `rewriteUrl`: if set to `true`, use `history.replaceState` to rewrite the URL shown to the user so that it always displays the selected language.
 - `scriptUrlIsBase`: if set to `true`, the loader will search for the translator script based on its own URL. **CAUTION: This is not supported under Internet Explorer!**
 - `disableSelector`: if set to `true`, the stub will not inject its own language selector in the sidebar.
 In this case, it is up to the website to provide links to the various language versions.
+- `manuallyStarted`: if enabled, the stub will load the appropriate translation engine, but will hold off on the _actual translation_ until the page calls `window.crestTranslator.start()` - see the events below for synchronizing this process!
+- `passive`: if enabled, this option turns over full control of the translation process to the page - the loader will expose its API, but will not start any manipulation processes until the appropriate methods are called.
+See below for an example!

 Language selection is possible via the sidebar inserted on the right by default, or custom `a` elements that manipulate the value of the `__ptLanguage` query parameter.
 Note that once a language is selected, the choice is persisted into the browser _Local Storage_, so further links need not be annotated with the query to maintain translation.